TosbackCgusBridge-Bot/CGUs-versions/En/Privacy Policy.md

     *   Softonic for Windows
     *   Softonic Answers
     *   Softonic Newsletter
-    *   OnSoftware

-The name and logo of Softonic are registered trademarks of SOFTONIC INTERNATIONAL S.L.
+The name and logo of Softonic are registered trademarks of SOFTONIC INTERNACIONAL S.A.

-Copyright SOFTONIC INTERNATIONAL S.L. © 1997-2014 - All rights reserved
+Copyright SOFTONIC INTERNACIONAL S.A. © 1997-2014 - All rights reserved